 The MHRA, the official UK regulator, has approved both of these as safe and offering a high level of protection, and we have full confidence in their expert judgement and processes.

 As with any medicine, vaccines are highly regulated products.
 There are checks at every stage in the development and manufacturing process, and continued monitoring once they are authorised and being used in the wider population too.

 The global nature of the pandemic has meant that the development of vaccines has been the focus of huge amounts of funding, knowledge and resource from countries all around the world.
-It has also been possible to recruit patients to be involved in testing the vaccine much more quickly than would normally be the case.
+It has also been possible to recruit patients to be involved in testing the vaccine much more quickly.

 All of the vaccine that have been approved for use in the UK have met very strict standards of safety, quality and effectiveness set out by the Medicines and Healthcare products Regulatory Agency (MHRA).

 None of the other vaccines under development will be available until they have passed those same strict standards either, which apply to every vaccine the NHS uses.